How a creditor revolt scuttled Ambani’s $3.2-billion retail deal

 Hard-nosed decision

 The hard-nosed decision by Indian banks has pushed the teetering Future Retail, which ran one of the nation’s largest retail grocery chains before the pandemic struck, one step closer to bankruptcy.
-It has also taken the wind out of tortuous two-year-old litigation between Reliance and Jeff Bezos-owned Amazon—the e-tailer had started arbitration proceedings in Singapore to block the deal—but left the door open for Ambani to snag these retail assets, possibly at an even cheaper price, under the bankruptcy process.
+It has also taken the wind out of the tortuous two-year-old litigation between Reliance and Jeff Bezos-owned Amazon - the e-tailer had started arbitration proceedings in Singapore to block the deal - but left the door open for Ambani to snag these retail assets, possibly at an even cheaper price, under the bankruptcy process.

 "Reliance and other parties could be eligible to bid for its assets by submitting their resolution plans" even if Future Retail ends up in bankruptcy, according to Satwinder Singh, New Delhi-based partner at law firm Vaish Associates Advocates.
 "This would also lead to a moratorium on any or all ongoing arbitration proceedings against Future."